osobh/k8s/README.md

 `kubectl create -f namespace.yml`

-Once complete we are now ready to dpeloy our simeple ticker app.
+Once complete we are now ready to deploy our simple ticker app.
 We then launch our collection of containers by starting off a Redis server, an API server, and a counter to poll the API.

 `kubectl create -f ticker.yml`